 The Trustees have a duty to identify and review the risks to which the charity is exposed and to ensure appropriate controls are in place to provide reasonable assurance against fraud and error.
 The principle risk areas are the protection of pupils, staff and assets as well as maintaining pupil numbers in order to manage the financial risks.
-Systems and procedures to minimise these are constantly being reviewed and updated.
+Systems and procedures to minimise these are constantly being reviewed and updated, with oversight provided by the Finance, Audit and Risk Committee on behalf of the Board.